The Benefits of an Insulated Garage Door

 - Glass: No garage door is entirely made of glass, but glass can be the main component of a garage door if it’s made of giant windows within a metal frame, such as the garage doors you have seen used in firetruck garages.
 Similar to aluminum, glass is thin, so it insulates quite poorly.
 Acrylic is a cheaper alternative to glass windows, but it also allows a lot of heat or cold to enter in.

 - Wood: For a classic, high-end visual appeal, homeowners can choose a wood garage door.
-Because wood doesn’t offer much concerning insulation, people usually prefer it for its look rather than its energy efficiency.

 - Composite Wood: On its own, composite wood is not a good insulator, but it can sometimes serve as an outer decorative layer on double or triple layer steel garage doors.
 This layering allows homeowners to achieve that classic look while also taking advantage of better insulation.